Graham County GOP

 Picture

-Graham County Vice-Chair Keith Alexander was interviewed live on Foxnews.com on Feb.
-24. The interview was later broadcast on Fox News Channel.
+Graham County Vice-Chairman Keith Alexander was interviewed live on Foxnews.com prior to the 2012 elections.
+The interview was later broadcast on Fox News Channel.
 Keith discussed the Arizona Presidential Primary election with host Jonathan Hunt.
 Click on the Fox News logo to view the interview.

 What Republicans believe: